-You must familiar with automobile battery which contains sulphuric acid is a key part of acid rain.
+You must be familiar with automobile battery which contains sulphuric acid which is a key part of acid rain.
 Household drain cleaners often contain strong bases which are very basic and reactive chemicals.
 Acid and base are capable of causing severe “burns” similar to burns produced by heat.
 No doubt both acid and base play an important role in our lives but we have to use them very carefully as they are corrosive poisons which react locally on tissue cells.

 The eyes and lungs are mainly sensitive to corrosive poisons.
 The eye cornea could also be damaged by acid or base burns.
 Air pollutants such as sulphur oxides, nitrogen oxides, chlorine, and ammonia all have corrosive effects on the respiratory tract.
 They mainly affect the lining of the nose, sinuses and lungs.
 The victim may die off due to suffocation or suffer permanent lung damage.